24 Hours of Rain & Wind at the 25th Anniversary of the Dawn to Dusk to Dawn Track Ultras

 I never forgot I was running/walking miles for cancer caregivers who care for their loved ones tackling cancer.
 You can learn more about the inspiration for Ultra Care for Cancer Caregivers here.
 If you can, a donation would be appreciated.
 If you are a cancer caregiver, nominate yourself.
 If you know a cancer caregiver, nominate them and contact me.
 So far, 24 cancer caregivers have been recipients of the fund that has gifted them a little joy.

 Sharing our suffering on the track and feeding off the energy from awesome fellow runners gave me strength.
 I was not alone.
 We were not alone.
-And while, understandably, some runners dropped early on and others did not start due to the brutal weather conditions, some amazing and awe-inspiring runners had jaw-dropping performances.
+Understandably, some runners dropped early on and others did not start due to the brutal weather conditions, some amazing and awe-inspiring runners had jaw-dropping performances.

 The one thing Mother Nature couldn't stop was more records.
 As posted on the D3 FB page, more records were set and broken on the 25th anniversary of Dawn to Dusk to Dawn Ultras.